FreeRTOS/Lab-Project-FreeRTOS-MCUBoot/proj/espressif/esp32/README.md

 ```

 # Building and Uploading Application
-The application simply prints the application version, image diagnostics, and spawns an OTA thread listening/ingesting FreeRTOS OTA jobs launched from AWS IoT Core.
+The application marks confirms its image, so that it won't be reverted if its an update, prints the application version, then creates a task which periodically prints "hello world".

 Apply required patches
 ```